Tim-Jackins/git-lessons/engineering/1_hello_git.md

 Let's try making one.
 First, create a new directory called hello-world (`mkdir hello-world`) and go into it (`cd hello-world`).

-Use this command to tell Git to initialize tracking for this repository:
+Use this command to turn your folder into an empty Git repository:

 ```bash
 git init